 Students must communicate with their assigned faculty advisor on a semester to semester basis prior to enrollment for subsequent semesters.
 Faculty advisors are assigned at the time of acceptance to the program.

 Request for graduation must be submitted to the program director no later than the semester prior to the anticipated graduation date.

 Professional Organizations; Sites of Interest

-The Health Information Systems (HIS) program maintains close ties with professional organizations representing healthcare documentation career fields.
+The Health Information Technology (HIT) program maintains close ties with professional organizations representing healthcare documentation career fields.

 Additional career and related information for Health Information Technology and Coding career fields may be obtained at the following sites.